raganwald-deprecated/homoiconic/2010/10/vc_without_m.md

 **summary: moving from MVC to PVC or (¬M)VC**

-This essay's thesis is that when separating domain logic from application logic, domain logic can be implemnted as a RESTful domain logic server.
-When doing so, the application can be implemented as an application server with models replaced by proxies to the domain server's resources such as with ActiveResource in Rails.
+We've had a brief look at two separate architecture patterns: The separation of domain logic from application logic, and the implementation of an application using the model-view-controller ("MVC") pattern.
+We've looked more closely at implementing domain logic in a RESTful domain logic server and implementing the UI in an MVC application server with models replaced by proxies.

-The application can also be implemented as a single page interface in Javascript.
-SPI applications can use the PVC architecture to create proxies.
-In simple, coarse-grained cases, SPI applications can forgo models and tightly couple the controllers to the domain logic server, a practice known as the (¬M)VC architecture.
-MVC and/or PVC is a better fit for SPI applications that are fine-grained and resemble desktop applications rather than web applications.
+We've also seen that the application can be implemented as a single page interface in Javascript.
+In simple, coarse-grained cases, SPI applications can forgo models and tightly couple the controllers to the domain logic server in (¬M)VC style.
+Applications that are fine-grained and resemble desktop applications rather than web applications should prefer PVC style.

 ---